 Designed to cultivate diverse leadership in the education and youth development sectors these one and two year fellowships for young adults of color provide an opportunity to develop the talent and tools to make a lasting impact in your community.
 Each fellowship is designed to provide as much hands on youth work experience as possible while still providing the training and skills in program facilitation and management needed to succeed in the fields of education, youth development and non-profit leadership.
 If you are looking to be a mentor for young people, to make a difference in a young person’s life and willing to challenge yourself physically and emotionally than this is for you.
 No experience necessary, a commitment to serving others required.

-The Dudley Edmondson Fellowship in Youth Development and Education
+The Dudley Edmondson Fellowship in Youth

 Schedule and Timeline

-- July-September: Instructor on GOLD or BOLD Mountain School summer trips.
+July-August (2 mo): Instructor on GOLD or BOLD Mountain School summer trips.

-TWO YEAR FELLOWSHIPS (27 MONTHS) This graduate degree fellowship provides a young adult of color with the unique opportunity to not only explore academic approaches to education and teaching but to put that experience into practice as an instructor for BOLD or GOLD during the summers and an environmental educator and scholar with IslandWood and the University of Washington during the school year.
-Specifically this adventure is for a youth worker who is seeking an education degree for traditional classroom education as well as, more experiential models such as environmental and outdoor education.
-An interest in environmental science is needed but a prior degree in the natural sciences is not required.
-Your first summer will be with BOLD or GOLD leading outdoor expeditions for low income youth.
-In the end of August you will move to Bainbridge Island for a nine month residency at IslandWood, a leading environmental education center that works with predominately low income elementar! y schools from Seattle.
-During your residency you will work to towards a Master’s in Education from the University of Washington with a focus on either Science Education or Teaching and Curriculum which you will complete the following year at the UW campus in Seattle.
+Your will begin your study with BOLD or GOLD leading outdoor expeditions for low income youth.
+In the end of August you will move to Bainbridge Island for a nine month residency at IslandWood, a leading environmental education center that works with predominately low income elementary schools from Seattle.
+During your residency you will study towards a Master’s in Education from the University of Washington with a focus on either Science Education or Teaching and Curriculum which you will complete the following year at the UW campus in Seattle.
 See islandwood.org/graduate_program for information about this degree.

 This 27 month fellowship is as follows: